gerekper/ganjaking/wp-content/plugins/eventON/__README.txt

 Plugin Name: EventON
 Author URI: http://ashanjay.com/
-Tags: calendar, event calendar, events, directory, location, organizer, repeating event Requires at least: 5.0
+Tags: calendar, event calendar, events, directory, location, organizer, repeating event Requires at least: 5.5
-Tested up to: 5.8.1
+Tested up to: 6.0.2
-Stable tag: 4.0.1
+Stable tag: 4.1.3
 Initial Release: 2011-12-21

 EventON is an event calendar plugin for WordPress, that helps you showcase and present your events to your audiences in a clean and clutter-free layout.

 == Description ==

-For almost 10 years, EventON has been powering event calendars around the world for small and large organizations.
+For more than 10 years, EventON has been powering event calendars around the world for small and large organizations.
 EventON comes packed with various features that empowers you to present to your audience in a way that is easily capturable.

 Once activated you can easily set up a comprehensive event calendar with features like: